locnnil/workshop/docs/explanation/workshops/projects.rst

    some have a :option:`!--project` option that accepts a pathname to use as the project directory.

-External changes to the project are tracked by the |project_markup| daemon.
+External changes to the project are tracked by the |ws_markup| daemon.
 Thus, if the project is moved or copied, all workshops that reference it are updated, so you can continue working without interruption.